Macrometacorp/docs/docs/cep/query-guide/functions/core/cast.md

 FROM fooStream;
 ```

-This query selects records from the `fooStream` collection and transforms the data by renaming the `symbol` field to `name` and casting the `temp` field to a `double` data type.
+This query selects records from the `fooStream` and transforms the data by renaming the `symbol` field to `name` and casting the `temp` field to a `double` data type.
 The resulting transformed data is then inserted into the `barStream`.

 Essentially, this query processes records in the `fooStream` and creates new records in the `barStream` with the `name` and `temp` fields, where `temp` is converted to a `double` data type.